TeRyZh/Website/_pages/about.md

   - /about.html
 ---

 I am a Professor at Soochow University in Suzhou, specializing in Intelligent Transportation Systems (ITS) and smart infrastructure.
-My research explores the intersection of machine learning, computer vision, and connected and automated vehicle (CAV) technologies to engineer safe, sustainable, and intelligent mobility applications.

-A central theme of my academic background is the extraction and validation of high-fidelity traffic data.
-I developed non-conventional video detection and validation methodologies that leverage computer vision alongside 3D point cloud processing to achieve high-resolution vehicle trajectory collection.
-Today, my work continues to advance spatial-temporal perception and traffic modeling for next-generation automated driving environments.
+The central theme of my research is data-driven traffic dynamical modeling and control for next-generation automated driving environments.
+As accurate modeling and control require high-fidelity data, advanced perception forms a fundamental pillar of my research.
+Today, these perception frameworks directly inform and empower the dynamical control strategies necessary to build safe and sustainable automated driving systems.

 ### Traffic Detection and Sensing